McConnell: 'I'm Not Impartial' About Impeachment

 "If this [impeachment trial] ends up here in the Senate, we certainly do not need 'jurors' to start brainstorming witness lists for the prosecution and demanding to lock them in before we've even heard opening arguments," McConnell said.
 "I look forward to meeting with the Democratic leader very soon and getting our important conversation back on the right foot."

-McConnell told reporters Tuesday afternoon he was "optimistic" that he and Schumer could agree on the initial phase of the trial, which would include House managers and White House counsel presenting their case to senators.
-But on Phase 2, which would be related to witnesses, McConnell said he expects the two sides will have to disagree.
+McConnell told reporters Tuesday afternoon that he was "optimistic" that he and Schumer could agree on the first phase of the trial, which would include House managers and White House counsel presenting their cases to senators.
+But on Phase 2, which would be related to witnesses, McConnell said he expects that the two sides will have to disagree.

 Even if McConnell and Schumer do not come to an agreement, senators can still try to call witnesses once a trial has begun.
 Those requests would be subject to a simple majority vote.
 Some Republicans want Hunter Biden, the son of former Vice President Joe Biden, to be called as a witness.